luguin444/rails-challenge/README.md

    - Development: `CREATE DATABASE development_products_api;`
    - Test: `CREATE DATABASE test_products_api;`

-6. Run in the terminals `rails server`.
+6. Run the server `rails server`.

    - Troubleshooting: If the containers are started, there will be conflict of ports.
 Stop them with: `docker-compose down`

 ## How to run the tests?

 1. If you are running the application locally without containers, just run the command `bundle exec rspec` in the project directory.
-Just make sure to have your test database created;
+Make sure to have your test database created;

 2. If you are using containers:

-- Access the app container: `docker exec -it rails_test-luisg_app_1 bash`
+- Access the app container: `docker exec -it <container_name_from_server> bash`.
+To grab this name, just run `docker ps`
 - Run the tests: `bundle exec rspec`

 The tests will be printed !!